muthukumaran-m/aug29muthukumaran_muthiah/README.md

 # Student management system
-A task to maintain git issues in two way sync using Laravel
+A system to maintain your students data using Laravel

 ## Prerequisites
 - Composer